network-unit-testing-system/nuts/docs/source/index.rst

 .. image:: images/nuts-ablauf-en.drawio.png
     :width: 800
     :alt: Nuts will take the YAML-test bundles and generate pytest test classes from them.
-This test classes will run the respective Nornir tasks and get the results from them in form of Nornir 'MultiResult's or 'AggregatedResult's respectively.
+These test classes will run the respective Nornir tasks and get the results from them in form of a Nornir 'MultiResult' or 'AggregatedResult' respectively.
 NUTS will provide these test results to the pytest test functions in form of 'NutsResult' instances.

 Enhance nuts
 ------------